Arnoldmn/Arnoldmn/README.md

 <!-- Badges with custom icons - https://github.com/DenverCoder1/custom-icon-badges -->
 <!-- View counter - https://github.com/DenverCoder1/Simple-View-Counter -->
 > <p align="justify">
  I'm a software engineer and full-stack developer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include ReactJS, Node.js, Flutter/dart, HTML/css3, Solidity
+Some technologies I enjoy working with include ReactJS, Node.js, Flutter/dart, HTML/css3 and Solidity...

+- 🔭 I’m currently working as Freelance Developer
+- 🌱 I’m currently learning Ruby on Rails.
+- 👯 I’m looking to collaborate with other developers.
+- ⚡ Fun fact: I love playing football and an avid lover of Basketball.
+- 💻 I'm looking for new opportunities.

 </p>